Migraines are severe, debilitating headaches that are usually characterized by an intense throbbing or pulsing in one area of your head.

 - venlafaxine (Effexor)

-Side effects of antidepressants include weight gain and decreased libido.
+Some of the side effects of antidepressants include weight gain and decreased libido.

-- divalproex sodium (Depakote, Depakote ER)
+- divalproex-sodium (Depakote, Depakote ER)

 - gabapentin (Neurontin)